wahani/dat/README.md

 way to satisfy `R CMD check`.
 And you don't like that.
 - `dplyr` is not respecting the class of the object it operates on; the class attribute changes on-the-fly.
-- Neither `dplyr` nor `data.table` is playing nice with S4, but you really, really want a S4 *data.table* or *tbl_df*.
+- Neither `dplyr` nor `data.table` are playing nice with S4, but you really, really want a S4 *data.table* or *tbl_df*.
 - You like currying as in `rlist` and `purrr`.